ZviMints/Final-Project/README.md

 - `Eilon Tsadok`
 - `Zvi Mints`<br>
 Managed by `Or Anidjar` and `Amit Dvir`

+# Poster Describe Research and Software Development Project
+Here will be very cool image - be ready!

 # Motivation
 In this project, we will explore how to benefit the knowledge that can be extracted from a `Knowledge Graph`, in order to detect a community of pedophilles with some